foxyseta/tree-sitter-prolog/README.md

 Prolog grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).
-The ["References" section](#references) lists the various extensions that currently have their own grammar beside ISO Prolog.
+The ["References" section](#references) lists the various extensions that currently have their own grammar besides ISO Prolog.

 Feel free to contribute with new ones!
 It is super easy, as you can just extend an existing one.

 ## References